It’s also one of the most preventable cancers in women because of available screenings and vaccinations.

 How Is Cervical Cancer Diagnosed?

 If you have an abnormal Pap test and other symptoms of cervical cancer, your gynecologist will want find out more about your medical history and your family’s.
-She’ll likely run more tests to find out if you have cancer cells in your cervix, and check your lymph nodes to see if cancer has spread.
+They’ll likely run more tests to find out if you have cancer cells in your cervix, and check your lymph nodes to see if cancer has spread.

 Some of the tests your gynecologist might use to check for cancer cells include: